kchu25/CDLmotif.jl/README.md

 ```

 ### MEME
 This software currently requires the installation of [MEME](https://meme-suite.org/meme/doc/download.html) (We use MEME's utility function fasta-shuffle-letters to create a control dataset to calculate the significance of each discovered motif using fisher exact test).
-Once MEME is installed, make sure you add MEME's utilities path to your PATH environment.
+Once MEME is installed, make sure you add MEME's utilities path to your PATH environment variable.
 On Linux operating systems, you can do so by adding the following line to your .bashrc:

 ```bash
 export PATH=<path to where MEME is installed>/meme/bin:$PATH